-The company states that direct air capture can eliminate far more carbon dioxide than plants and trees.
+The company states that direct air capture can eliminate burning fossil fuels far more than plants and trees.
 They have already installed a demo plant in British Columbia and Squamish.
 The data shows that this project is removing around one ton of carbon from the atmosphere each day.

 Fortunately, researchers at the University of Surrey have discovered new materials – proven to be up to 10,000 times more potent than existing power batteries.
 This new technology can increase the potential of electric cars like gas-powered cars.

 With this new battery-charging system, people do not have to wait for 6 to 8 hours to recharge their vehicles.
 Instead, you can charge any car fully at the same time it takes to refill it with gas.

 In the US alone, over 3 million data centers bring the internet to the people.
 To run round the clock, these computer servers need lots of electricity.

 The heat produced through machines could melt essential electronics.
 To keep the temperature down, data centers install server fans, air conditioners, or other equipment, which require more electricity.